Get insider access

 See our review

-2. Best Cheap Roku TV
+2. Best Mid-Range Roku TV

 Go with the Roku Select Series if you want something cheaper than the Roku Plus Series QLED.
-It's a simple TV that doesn't deliver the same overall picture quality, but it's available in smaller sizes, so you can get the one that suits your needs the most.
-It isn't as good in a dark room as the more expensive Roku due to its lack of local dimming, although its contrast and black uniformity are certainly good enough for a pleasant dark room viewing experience.
-It doesn't get very bright in HDR, but it has decent reflection handling, so it can handle a few lights in a moderately-lit room.
-Alternatively, its SDR brightness is good, so it's more versatile if you mostly watch SDR content.
-It's also at its best when watching high-quality 4k content, as its image processing is disappointing overall.
+It's a simple TV that doesn't deliver the same overall picture quality but is available in smaller sizes.
+It isn't as good in a dark room as the more expensive Rokus due to its lack of local dimming, although its contrast is certainly good enough for an okay dark room viewing experience.
+Its SDR brightness is very good, and its reflection handling is decent enough that you can use the TV in a moderately lit room.
+On the other hand, it's too dim in HDR and doesn't display the range of colors needed for an impactful HDR experience.
+You also don't get Dolby Vision support on this model.

 See our review